dirtybrie/stringbean/README.md

 ### QUICK UPDATES
 >10/19/23

-stringBEAN has options now!!!
-It also uses the colorama module for text color I put in an auto-install feature for colorama if you do not have it to skip the auto-intall feautre simply execute the code below:
+stringBEAN has options now!!!<br/> It also uses the colorama module for text color I put in an auto-install feature for colorama if you do not have it<br/>
+to skip the auto-intall feautre simply execute the code below:

 ```